 Review these resources to perfect your pitch

 You’ve scheduled the presentation and now you have some time to strengthen your pitch.
-Use the Training Resources tab in the Sales & Success Center to learn more about the products and packages you sell.
-You’ll find handy resources like sales decks, scripts, and case studies for each product.
+Use the Resources tab in Sales & Success Center to learn more about the products and packages you sell.
+You’ll find handy resources like sales presentations, scripts, and case studies for each product.

 You might also benefit from these webinar recordings: